sfiligoi/tutorial-k8s-sc22/hands-on/1a_Basic_hands_on.md

 kubectl create -f pod1.yaml
 ```

-Does it have the same IP?
+Did it start on the same node?

 ```
 kubectl get pod -o wide pod-<username>
 ```

+Does it have the same IP?

 Log back into the pod: